 Be sure you plant those in locations where you can water them after planting.
 This will become a daily activity for you and your family to check on those seeds and enjoy seeing the growth process.

-Lastly, if you want to learn how to make garden stakes using things you have at home, check out this blog post by Meg, founder at 50 is the New Mommy.
+Lastly, if you want to learn how to make garden stakes using things you have at home, check out this blog post by Meg, founder of 50 is the New Mommy.

 Final thoughts on fun & easy screen-free summer activities for kids